 Will Change Inc.’s name change?

-Neither Penn-Mar or Change’s administration is “in love” with the organizations’ names.
-At this time, Change will retain its name for now but do no be surprised if this changes in the future.
+Neither Penn-Mar nor Change’s administration is “in love” with the organizations’ names.
+Change will retain its name for now but do no be surprised if this changes in the future.

 What is the difference between Penn-Mar in MD and Penn-Mar in PA?